-Command Icon Function Generate Component Generates the SmartDesign component Auto Connect Auto-connects instances Connection Mode D Toggles connection mode on or off Add Port ₽ P Opens the Add Port dialog box, adds a port to the top SmartDesign component QuickConnect DHE Opens the QuickConnect dialog box, enables you to view, find and connect pins Auto-Arrange Instances ⊕ Q-Q- Adds a port to the top of the SmartDesign component Route All Nets Olgano Olgano Re-routes your nets; useful if you are unsatisfied with the default display Show/Hide Nets 0 Enables you to show or hide nets on the Canvas Show/Hide Net Names N.D Enables you to show or hide net names on the Canvas Zoom In • Zooms in on the Canvas Zoom Out 0 Zooms out on the Canvas Zoom to Fit ♦ Zooms in or out to include all the elements on the Canvas in the view Zoom Box 0 Zooms in on the selected area Add Note A Adds text to your Canvas Add Line \ Enables you to add a line to the Canvas
+Command lcon Function Generate Component 19 Generates the SmartDesign component Auto Connect → Auto-connects instances Connection Mode ┝╤┚ Toggles connection mode on or off Add Port ₽ Opens the Add Port dialog box, adds a port to the top SmartDesign component QuickConnect M Opens the QuickConnect dialog box, enables you to view, find and connect pins Auto-Arrange Instances D⊕ ⊕D Adds a port to the top of the SmartDesign component Route All Nets D. Q. Re-routes your nets; useful if you are unsatisfied with the default display Show/Hide Nets D Enables you to show or hide nets on the Canvas Show/Hide Net Names ND D Enables you to show or hide net names on the Canvas Zoom In Ð Zooms in on the Canvas Zoom Out Ο Zooms out on the Canvas Zoom to Fit Zooms in or out to include all the elements on the Canvas in the view Zoom Box Q Zooms in on the selected area Enable/Disable Back Background Grid Toggle switch to enable or disable the background grid display in the Canvas Add Note A Adds text to your Canvas

-Command Icon Function Add Rectangle Enables you to add a rectangle to the Canvas
+Command lcon Function Add Line > Enables you to add a line to the Canvas Add Rectangle Enables you to add a rectangle to the Canvas